abhi3700/My_Learning-Python/xlwings_commands.md

 ```
 	> Note: Basically, one should use module name as `Workbook_Open()`

+* If the `xlwings` tab doesn't appear in Excel, then there might be version incompatibility like
+	- Latest `Excel` with older `Python` version
+	- Latest `Python` version with older `Excel`

+	Also, Anaconda version incompatibility might be the issue.
+	> Try using latest versions of all the tools, Latest Anaconda => Python is the latest, also, xlwings is the latest as well.

 ## Header
 * `import xlwings as xw`
 * `from xlwings import Range, Book`